frickjack/little-elements/Notes/executableTestPlans.md

 # TL;DR

+There are many good libraries for developing automated software tests, but we also want to allow non developers to specify test plans and acceptance tests early in the development life cycle.

-* We want test plans and acceptance tests to help guide feature development.
+* we want test plans and acceptance tests to help guide feature development
 * We want to track test plans as artifacts in git
 * We want to use [Gherkin](https://cucumber.io/docs/gherkin/reference/) or some similar "living documentation" technology that allows us to link test automation with human readable test plans